 This is why different people will respond to the same medication in very different ways.
 Luckily with painkillers, we have the luxury of experimenting with the dose and the duration.
 But what happens when a drug overdose could be dangerous?

-Warfarin is a drug that is used to treat blood clots, before further complications happen.
-However with warfarin, the dose has to be near to perfect from the get go.
-The patient needs to have a high enough dose to protect against life-threatening blood clots, while too much can cause excessive bleeding.
+Warfarin is a drug that is used to treat and prevent blood clots.
+Ideally, warfarin dosing should be near to perfect from the get go.
+A high enough dose is required to protect against life-threatening blood clots, but, if too much is given, excessive bleeding can occur.

 Yet, determining the correct warfarin dose is extremely complicated.
 On top of factors like age, sex, height, weight and diet that affect the dosage of any medication, the effectiveness of warfarin is also heavily influenced by genetic differences.

 CYP2C9 encodes an enzyme that breaks down warfarin.
-There are several changes in the CYP2C9 gene, and each decrease the enzyme activity.
-This means warfarin will be broken down slower, so these patients will need less drug.
+There are several changes in the CYP2C9 gene, and each change decreases the enzyme activity.
+This means warfarin will be broken down slower, so these patients will need a lower warfarin dose.